RedHatGov/service-mesh-workshop-code/code/context-scraper/README.md

 # CONTEXT-SCRAPER
 ## Automatic digging through items to find contextual matches
-This microservice provides the ability to analyize the board items to find contextual matches.
+This microservice provides the ability to analyze the board items to find contextual matches.
 These contextual matches can be other board items or things scraped from trusted internet sources.

 ## Development instructions
 ### Local Installation / Run / Test